la2050/archive/_projects/2013/bike-l-a-2050-bike-safety-through-visibility.md

     Germany.
-They are highly visible beacons that have proven successful in broadcasting awareness to drivers, pedestrians and other bikers and help improve the visibility and safety of bicyclists on city streets. budget explanation: "70% of the budget funds would be allocated to installing technology from Eco Sensor, specifically the Eco Totem bike counter which is a highly visual beacon used to publicly record the number of bikers on busy thoroughfares.
-The Eco-Totem has been successfully installed in the cities of Seattle, Portland and cities in Sweden and Germany.
-Eco Sensor partnered with \r\n\r\nThe remaining 30% of the budget would be used for administration, partnership and advocacy work with many of the active biking safety, awareness and activism groups in L.A., including Ciclavia, "
+They are highly visible beacons that have proven successful in broadcasting awareness to drivers, pedestrians and other bikers and help improve the visibility and safety of bicyclists on city streets.
   description: >-
     Increasing the visibility of bicyclists will improve the safety of biking in L.A. and will in turn lead to more people feeling comfortable choosing to